RetroPie/RetroPie-Setup/.github/ISSUE_TEMPLATE.md

 Please make sure you read the "guidelines for contributing" above before opening an issue.
-This tracker is for bugs and feature requests only.
 Support questions should go to the forum.
+Please post to the forum first, as many "issues" can be solved with configuration changes.
 Please remove this text before posting.